What is Chainsaw Bar Oil and When to Use it?

 Step 3 – Run the Chainsaw

-I always run the chainsaw for a minute to ensure the oil pumps have sufficiently lubricated the chain and the bar.
-This is particularly important if you have run low on oil and lost some lubrication or haven’t run the chainsaw in a long time.
+I always run the chainsaw for a minute to ensure the oil pumps sufficiently lubricate the chain and the bar.
+This is particularly important if you have run low on oil, lost some lubrication, or haven’t run the chainsaw in a long time.
 Avoid getting straight into the hard work until the machine is fully lubricated.

 How Often to Replace Bar Oil